-Before searching for a copy of a specific journal article, you must find a citation for the article, using the Library’s electronic resources.
+Before searching for a copy of a specific journal article, you must find a citation for the article, using the Library’s databases.
 You usually begin this process by searching for a subject term or concept in the appropriate subject-related index or database.
 Once you have found an article you are interested in, look for the article citation, which generally includes the author, article title, journal title, date/volume/issue of the journal, and page number on which the article begins.
 Here is an example:

 Once you have located an article citation in a given database, the full-text of that article may be linked directly to the citation.
 In many of the Library’s databases, if the full-text is available you will see an icon that looks like the “PDF full text” link you see here: